 After the start of the academic year: Once the official academic year has begun all students in a residence hall or apartment spaces are in a binding legal agreement with the University for fall, winter, and spring semesters.
 If you are an enrolled Elon student, this contract can only be cancelled receiving official approval from Residence Life.

 Candles, halogen lamps, non-electric fuel lamps and lanterns, simmer pots, and incense may not be used or kept in campus housing.
-Residents who are in violation of this policy will be charged $50 and the item will be confiscated and held until it can be removed from campus.

 Code of Conduct

 All students and guests are expected to abide by the Elon University Code of Conduct.